Jacob Kuhrts: Birth and death

-Kuhrts was born on August 17, 1832, in Germany.
+Kuhrts was born on August 17, 1832, in Tönning, Duchy of Schleswig, Denmark.
 He died at the age of ninety-three in his home, 1103 Arapahoe Street in today's Pico-Union District, on January 29, 1926, and funeral services were conducted at the Masonic Temple, with interment following in Inglewood Park Cemetery.
 Honorary pallbearers included Albert Workman, Thomas Strohm, Isidore Dockweiler and John Schumacher.